Ivy League: 20th century

-Breaking the color barrier
+Integration of athletic competition in the Ivy League

-The integration of sports followed a similar pattern to the overall integration of the Ivy League's in the 19th and early 20th century.
+The integration of athletics followed a similar pattern to the overall integration of the Ivy League's in the 19th and early 20th century.
 There was no active policy that would discriminate against incorporating Black student athletes into the athletic coalition.
 Harvard has the earliest record of breaking the color barrier in athletics after recruiting William Henry Lewis to their football team in 1892.
 Dartmouth followed suit, with Black athletes integrating onto their football teams in 1904.
 Brown integrated their football team shortly after, in 1916.
 Cornell would follow suit in 1937.

-University of Penn had Black students on their track and field team as early as 1908.
+Penn had black students on their track and field team as early as 1903 (John Baxter Taylor, Jr., the first black athlete in the U.S. to win a gold medal in the Olympics) and a black student was named captain of the track team in 1918.
 Columbia's track and field team would be integrated in 1934.
 Basketball would become integrated at Yale in 1926, at Princeton in 1947.